 Therefore the early withdrawal penalty does not exist for brokered CDs as one must simply sell their CD on the secondary market if funds from it are needed, rather than paying an early withdrawal fee.

 There are risks involved in selling brokered CDs on the secondary market though.
 The major one being the risk of losing value especially when rates as a whole are on the rise.

-If interest rates are rising (as with our current environment) and you need to sell a brokered CD that you opened a while back when rates were lower, you’d be forced to sell it at a discount since current CDs would be much more attractive at 4-5% APY (annual percentage yield).
+If interest rates are rising (as with our current environment) and you need to sell a brokered CD that you opened back in 2020 when rates were less than 1 percent, you’d be forced to sell it at a major discount since new issue CDs would be much more attractive at 4-5% APY (annual percentage yield).

 Conversely, if interest rates are falling and you need to sell your CD, you’d likely be able to sell it at a premium given that you purchased it with a better APY before rates fell.

 The brokerage firms that offer these products usually have online platforms for trading CDs on the secondary market and purchasing new issued ones.

 If purchasing a new issue CD from your brokerage, you generally won’t encounter any up front fees.
 However, if you are purchasing a CD off of the secondary market, your brokerage firm may charge a fee to facilitate this.
 Depending on your brokerage the fees can be allocated in different ways.
 They may come in the form of a ‘ticket-charge’ which is essentially the fee the broker must pay to place your order.
 It may be a flat fee per transaction or it may be a fee placed on each increment of $1,000 you deposit.
 Be sure to get a thorough understanding of all potential fees you could face from your broker.
 Secondary markets, in general, can be tricky and may not have the volume required to buy or sell a CD at a favorable price.